Dental Veneers vs Crowns

 Getting all your care under one roof has its advantages.
-Naturally, you’d seek a cosmetic dentist for such cosmetic procedures as teeth whitening and veneers, but working with a cosmetic specialist for other procedures is a good idea too.
+Naturally, you’d seek a cosmetic dentist for such cosmetic procedures as teeth whitening and dental veneers, but working with a cosmetic specialist for other procedures is a good idea, too.
 Any work you need done can be designed to beautify your smile, including root canals and dental bridges.
 Being able to seek skilled cosmetic dentistry from your family dentist is great because your cosmetic procedure like teeth whitening or dental veneers is done by someone who is familiar with the health of your mouth.
 Whereas most dentists don’t pay as much attention to tooth color or how a filling will look in your smile, with us it’s always a primary consideration.

 Beckham Square Family Dental is the combined practices of Dr. Andrea Schmerler and Dr. Scott Malavich, top dentists in Cincinnati, Blue Ash and beyond.
 We focus on gentle dentistry.
 And yes, we’re accepting new patients.
 We’re great with kids.
 We’re gentle with adults.
 Give us a call or fill out our online contact form.
 We can’t wait to meet you!